ShounBiju/Bike-Buyer-Insights-Excel-Dashboard-/README.md

 * 🎯 Focus marketing on **Middle-Aged Professionals** with **2–5 mile commutes**
 * 🚴 Develop mid-range bikes emphasizing **comfort and reliability**
 * 💼 Explore **premium options** for high-income customers
-* 📈 Use the dashboard to **monitor buyer trends** and adjust campaigns
+* 📈 Use the dashboard to **monitor buyer trends** and adjust campaigns dynamically

 ---

 ## 🧭 Project Summary

 This project demonstrates **Excel as a full analytics environment** — from raw data cleaning to segmentation and dashboard visualization.
-It shows how descriptive analytics can drive **targeted, data-driven marketing** and actionable insights into customer behavior.
+It highlights how descriptive analytics can drive **targeted, data-driven marketing** and actionable insights into customer behavior.